March 3, 2026

 Zendesk pricing is for an annual plan billed on a monthly basis.
 They also offer a free 14-day trial.

-Best for companies looking for an alternative to Missive
+Best ticket management for enterprise companies looking for an alternative to Missive.

 Front is similar to Missive in the sense that it's a platform that helps teams manage shared email aliases, SMS, social media, and live chat all in one place.